2025 Agenda

 Sustainability Consultant, Earthology

 The circular economy is often misunderstood.
 It’s not simply about waste reduction but is an economic model that challenges us to revolutionise the linear way we currently operate.
-Our panellists discuss the what, the why and the how of the circular economy
+This roundtable discusses the what, the why and the how of the circular economy

 • Driving sustainability through procurement and circular economy: the crucial role of procurement strategies, incentivisation, and circular economy principles in promoting sustainability within the construction industry.